 UIFN or ITFS

 You’ve probably already asked yourself which would be better for your company, UIFN or ITFS.
-While the concept of UIFN is great in principle, there are some drawbacks.
-First, coverage is limited and in the countries where UIFN is available, there are formatting nuances to be aware of.
-Second, UIFN involves a high cost and there are lengthy setup times.
+While the concept of UIFN is great in principle, there are some drawbacks to be aware of.

-We have many customers that prefer ITFS numbers instead of UIFN because of their wider global coverage.
+We have many customers that prefer ITFS numbers instead of UIFN because of the wider global coverage available through ITFS.
 In addition, ITFS numbers generally have much fewer restrictions and can be set up rather quickly.
 It should be determined on a case-by-case basis which option is better for your business.